xenophon61/Lenovo-ThinkCentre-M700-OSX-Sonoma-on-Skylake/README.md

 ## Epilogue
 Does it work?
 Well, I'll leave it on for as long as possible and report back (currently December 9, 2023).
 So far so good!

-25-Dec-23 update: new setup, slightly changed from above, has slept and was awakened (using the power button) n=10 times in the past couple of days.
+25-Dec-23 update: new setup, slightly changed from above, has slept and awakened (using the power button) n=10 times in the past few days.
 Stay posted for an updated EFI folder in a week or two.
+In the meantime, you can recreate the EFI using "config.plist" for guidance.

 With greetings from Athens,